 We all have powerful built-in biological mechanisms that kick in when we don’t get the energy (calories) we need from food.
 Under-eating for your body’s needs can trigger a primal drive to increase calorie intake, along with a slowing down of your metabolism.
 This is basically the complete opposite of what every person, whether dieting or not, is hoping to accomplish!
 Indeed, extreme dieting can make you fat.

-Aside from the negative psychological impacts that cutting calories too low can have on your health, even your mental capabilities and mood suffer when you enter “starvation mode.”
+Aside from the negative psychological impacts that cutting calories too low (such as in the CICO diet) can have on your health, even your mental capabilities and mood suffer when you enter “starvation mode.”
 Reduced energy intake can trigger feelings of fatigue, anxiety, depression, isolation and a preoccupation with eating.

 This idea is even represented by the principles of fundamental needs in Maslow’s Hierarchy of Needs — a psychological model that ranks basic human requirements.
 Maslow’s model showed that our basic physical food needs must first be met before we can go on to fulfill other more complex goals, like connecting socially and aspiring to have fulfilling careers.

 Starvation mode is a term given to the effects that chronic dieting and over-exercising have on your metabolism, hunger levels and body weight.
 The body has a complex biological system in place that helps ensure that we get enough energy (food) when we’re running low and also that we rest more, yet unfortunately many people choose to override these important messages in an attempt to lose weight fast.